-- (i) an order of the Supreme Court, Tribunal or Board; or - (ii) an order of a corresponding disciplinary body or of a court or tribunal of another jurisdiction exercising jurisdiction or powers by way of appeal or review of an order of a corresponding disciplinary body; - (e) without limiting any other paragraph - (i) whether the person has failed to pay a required contribution or levy to the Guarantee Fund; or - whether (ii) the person has requirement contravened a the prescribed imposed by professional authority about indemnity insurance; or - (iii) whether the person has failed to pay other costs or expenses for which the person is liable under this Act or the regulations; - (f) other matters the prescribed authority thinks appropriate. - (3) A person may be considered a fit and proper person to hold a local practising certificate even though the person is within any of the categories of the matters referred to in subsection (2), if the prescribed authority considers that the circumstances warrant such a determination.
+- (i) an order of the Supreme Court, Tribunal or Board; or - (ii) an order of a corresponding disciplinary body or of a court or tribunal of another jurisdiction exercising jurisdiction or powers by way of appeal or review of an order of a corresponding disciplinary body; - (e) without limiting any other paragraph - (i) whether the person has failed to pay a required contribution or levy to the Guarantee Fund; or - (ii) whether the person has requirement contravened a prescribed by the imposed about professional authority indemnity insurance; or - (iii) whether the person has failed to pay other costs or expenses for which the person is liable under this Act or the regulations; - (f) other matters the prescribed authority thinks appropriate. - (3) A person may be considered a fit and proper person to hold a local practising certificate even though the person is within any of the categories of the matters referred to in subsection (2), if the prescribed authority considers that the circumstances warrant such a determination.